About MCS

 This presentation states the child safe standards and how MCS ensures the standards are addressed in the culture, policies, procedures and actions of the day to day running of the school.

-Child Safe Standards Presentation for Parents and School Council
+Childsafe Standards Training for School Council 2024

 MCS Response To COVID-19